27.4K Views 1 year ago

 1. Meat for Greens and Vegetables

 First and foremost, red meat has to go.
 It’s a leading cause of colon cancer, takes three times as long to digest as vegetables, and in the meantime, puts a strain on your body.
-Greens and vegetables contain vitamins, minerals, water and fiber.
-Your body absorbs the vitamins and minerals, uses the fiber to get rid of wastes, and the water helps to hydrate you and move everything along to prevent disease and back-ups.
+Greens and vegetables contain vitamins, minerals, water, and fiber.
+Your body absorbs the vitamins and minerals and uses the fiber to get rid of wastes, and the water helps to hydrate you and move everything along to prevent disease and back-ups.
 Thank you kale!
 Craving a burger?
 Go with a pumpkin veggie burger, much easier to digest than beans, and pumpkin is a real GI superfood!
 One little note: watch the broccoli and cauliflower or cook it thoroughly if you notice bloating and stick with greens instead.
 Some cruciferous, especially fibrous veggies like broccoli can be hard on sensitive tummies, while others may enjoy it fine.
 Good options are greens, celery, asparagus, and most other vegetables.
-These are all easy to digest, create an alkaline environment, and will prevent acidity that leads to indigestion, acid reflux, and they’re easier on your blood sugar.
+These are all easy to digest, create an alkaline environment, and will prevent acidity that leads to indigestion, and acid reflux, and they’re easier on your blood sugar.

 2. Dairy for Non-Dairy Options